If you have any questions, please feel free to talk with the individual tutors or Julie Shorey.

 — RESPECT: We have no set system of discipline set up because every issue is a bit different, and as much as possible we are dealing with people, not rules.
 We are assuming that students will come to class prepared and will be respectful of each other, of the tutors, aides, and other adults, and of the building that is generously made available for our use.
 You can expect the same kind of preparedness and respect on the part of the tutors.

 — DRESS: While we have no formal dress code, students are expected to dress modestly.
 If in doubt about clothing, take the safe route.
 Students dressing immodestly will be corrected and/or asked to go home to change.
 Tops should adequately cover, even when young ladies are bending over and moving around.
 Shorts should come to at least halfway between top of the leg and knee.
-Please no short skirts/dresses.
+Please no short skirts/dresses or underwear showing.

 — OTHER: Although none of us is making a general judgment regarding displays of affection, we think that the best policy for a building full of teenagers is a conservative one.
 Therefore we ask that boys and girls refrain from “public displays of affection”: hand-holding, hugging, etc. Please do not bring weapons to classes – we know that some of our students are used to carrying jackknives, but please, do not bring items that are considered weapons to classes – even if you are not intending to use them as such.
 If you think you have an exception to this rule, please ask permission first.
 The use of inappropriate language, critical and disrespectful words toward tutors and other students, as well as vulgarity and profanity, is handled individually by tutors; however, our policy is definitely “no toleration”.